CSCfi/csc-user-guide/docs/accounts/how-to-change-password.md

 ## Using password reset link

 1. Go to [MyCSC](http://my.csc.fi).
 Click _Log in_.
-2. Choose _CSC login_.
+2. Choose _CSC Login_.
-3. Click _Forgot your password?_
+3. Click _Forgot password?_
-4. Enter your CSC username and click _Next_.
+4. Enter your CSC username and click _Request a reset link_.
 Instructions are sent to the email address associated with your CSC user account.

 ## Password requirements